 Regional Tobacco Taskforce

 The Regional Tobacco Taskforce was formed in September 2009 to address tobacco issues in our community.
 Members of the Taskforce are committed to helping tobacco users quit, reducing nonsmokers’ exposure to secondhand smoke, and preventing youth tobacco use.
-The Taskforce meets one Friday every other month at noon.
-New members are welcome!
+The Taskforce meets quarterly and new members are welcome!
 If you would like to learn more about the Regional Tobacco Taskforce, please contact our health education specialist at (208) 799-3100.

 Youth Tobacco Prevention